chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

     chef-automate test postgresql
   ```

-- To get the status of the cluster, run the command from bastion node.
+- To get the status of the cluster, run the command from the bastion node.

   ```cmd
     chef-automate status